-In recent years the Trust has been improving footpaths on the site to provide good access for visitors.
-Practical conservation includes woodland thinning to increase structural and age diversity and to create more varied dead wood for invertebrates.
-Bracken and Himalayan balsam are controlled annually to prevent them from invading the site and swamping the woodland flowers.
+The Trust has been improving footpaths on site to provide good access for visitors.
+Practical conservation work has included thinning the woodland to increase structural and age diversity and to create more deadwood for insects.
+Bracken and Himalayan balsam are also controlled annually to prevent them from swamping the woodland flowers.

 Buses that run from Wakefield to Huddersfield pass through Netherton.
 Exit on Upper Lane (Coxley View).

 The nature reserve is on the western edge of the village of Netherton.
 A footpath enters the site near the Star Inn.
 Another entrance is alongside Netherton Cemetery and a third footpath enters from the signposted entrance road to Earnshaw's Timber Centre, almost in Midgley.